Group games are played in 4 groups of 4 teams. Within the groups a Round Robin is played.

 After the fourth round, an overall ranking for rank 5-16 will be created according to points and DSC.
 Rank 5-8 qualifies for the playoffs, rank 9-16 is eliminated.

 All games are played over eight ends.
-If a game is drawn after eight ends, an additional end is played.
-If there is no decision even after the additional end, the team that did not have the right
+If a game is a tie after eight ends, an additional end is played.
+If there is no decision even after the addend, the team that did not have the right

-The semi-finals and the final will be played with a time limit (thinking-time: 30 minutes per team for 8 ends, 1 team time-out of 60 seconds, in overtime: 4 minutes 30 seconds, 1 team time-out of 60 seconds).
-The travel time is 60 seconds.
-Teams without a coach or substitute are also entitled to travel time.
+The semi-finals and the final are played with time limits (Thinking-Time: 30 minutes per Team for 8 ends, 1 Team Time-Out à 60 seconds, Additional: 4 minutes 30 seconds, 1 Team Time-Out à 60

 Stone Allotment / Last Stone Draw (LSD)